Gábor Máthé (tennis)

-Gábor Máthé (born July 2, 1985, in Debrecen, Hungary) is a Hungarian male tennis player, who competes in the men's single and double during his career.
+Gábor Máthé (born 2 July 1985) is a Hungarian male tennis player, who competes in the men's single and double during his career.
 His team is Tatár Tennis Club in Debrecen, Hungary.
-He is best known for winning the men's single tennis final on August 2 at the 2013 Summer Deaflympics in Sofia, Bulgaria, with a three set victory over Mikaël Laurent from France.
+He is best known for winning the men's single tennis final on 2 August at the 2013 Summer Deaflympics in Sofia, Bulgaria, with a three set victory over Mikaël Laurent from France.